aminfabrisight/miru_examples/todo/README.md

 ##
 ###

 Hi Shinkei!
-We want to build somethiing you love!
+We want to build something you love!

 Project structure:
 ```